leone2016/graphQL/README.md

 ### The importance of schema graphQL

 * It's the core of any implementation of graphql server
-* Without this, it's no possible to buil an api of grapql
+* Without this, it's not possible to build an api of grapql
 * It's the hard part of the proyect
 * We distance of the philosophy of the Apis rest